 Starting in 2018-19, monitoring of attendance at academic activities will be implemented more uniformly across Schools.
 The details will vary as appropriate to individual subjects, with a minimum of four attendance checks per semester for each student.
 Failure to attend a compulsory module element or one of the activities listed below will result in issue of an Academic Alert ABSENCE.

-Monitoring in the School of Computer Science during semester 2 of 2018-19 will take place as follows:
+Monitoring in the School of Computer Science for 2019-20 will take place as follows:

 Level 1 modules – every week